tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015_part2/f4b_xor_w4kfu_p2.md

     0x1f2: check_password(0x403832);

 **Remark:**
-in the previous part of this article, we have stated that the input related instructions are spread over the execution trace.
-We now can observe, for example, the "virtual instruction" of the process `1`:
+*in the previous part of this article, we have claimed that the input related instructions are spread over the execution trace.
+We now can examine, for example, the "virtual instruction" of the process `1`:*

     0x0bd: if (0x403732[0] == 0x01) then 0x403ca8[1][1] = password[0] else goto 0x0bd;

-which corresponds with the basic block `0x40227f` in the [control flow graph](#controlflowgraph).
-The occurrences in the trace of this address is show in the following figure:
+*which corresponds with the basic block `0x40227f` in the [control flow graph](#controlflowgraph).
+From the following figure, we can observe that this virtual instruction is executed `12` times, scattered over a trace of more than two billions instructions.*

 ![Address spreading](images/address_spreading.png)

 #### Decompilation ####

-  We doubt that anyone wants to read this decompilation crap, just too boring :-), but making it more comprehensible is not hard.
+  We doubt that anyone bothers to read this decompilation crap, just too boring :-); fortunately making it more comprehensible is not hard.
 First, each process `i` has some "local" variables as `dword` elements of the array `0x403ca8[i][...]`, so we can apply the [constant propagation](http://www.compileroptimizations.com/category/constant_propagation.htm) and [liveness analysis](https://en.wikipedia.org/wiki/Live_variable_analysis) on these variables.
 There are also high-level loops, for example, the following instructions in the process `1`:

     0x000: 0x403ca8[1][5] = 0x00000001;
     ...